Uvik/dupe_bust/README.md

-# About this project
+# About Dupe Buster
 Dupe Buster is a small C++ project to delete duplicate messages (SMS or MMS) from a SMS Backup&amp;Restore backup.
-It uses Lee Thomason's TinyXML2 library for XML parsing.
+It uses Lee Thomason's [TinyXML2](http://www.grinninglizard.com/tinyxml2/) for XML parsing.

+For most needs, SMS Backup&amp;Restore is a great Android app.
+However, it doesn't always deal well with duplicate messages, and deleting them by hand is not always an option.

+The goal of Dupe Buster is to provide a minimal-impact solution for deleting duplicates in your file without busting your whole backup.

-This project is still a **work in progress** (and incidentally, my first Github project :) )
+This project is still a **work in progress**, so please do not expect too much of it :)

+## Potential issues
+* Requires duplicates to be positioned one after another in the backup files
+* Not tested with more than 1 duplicate message

 # License
 Dupe Buster is licensed under the Unlicense: